cristianpjensen/eth-algorithms-lab/asterix_and_the_chariot_race/README.md

 ## Implementation

 Each vertex can be seen as a subtree with the same problem statement.
-We need to compute the following values for each subtree:
+We need to compute the following values for each subtree, which we can use for a recurrence relationship:
  - $a$: Minimum cost such that the root is repaired.
  - $b$: Minimum cost such that the root is saved.
  - $c$: Minimum cost such that the children of the root are saved.